SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 #### Support user access

-In the subtenant details view, you will moreover find information here on the support user requests/access for the subtenants.
+At the right of the **Properties** tab, you can find information on the support user requests/access for the subtenants.

 <img src="/images/users-guide/enterprise-tenant/et-support-user-properties.png" alt="Support user access information" style="max-width: 100%">